 Increasingly, wearable devices that can test pollution in real-time are being developed.
 As these become cheaper and more available, consider investing in one if the pollution in your area is particularly bad.

 6) Exercise inside:

 On particularly bad days, it may be safer to avoid the outdoors altogether by walking inside in an air-conditioned environment.
-Make sure you’re exercising in an environment that is climate-controlled because a room with the windows open will simply let the polluted air in wherever you are.
+Make sure you’re exercising in an environment that is climate-controlled because a room with the windows open will simply let the polluted air into wherever you are.

 There are many ways to do this.
 If you have access to a treadmill, that’s a great way to get your steps indoors.
 Not everyone has access to or wants to use a treadmill, but that’s fine!
 There are many creative ways to walk indoors – here are some ideas!
 You can also try doing an in-home cardio workout if there’s no suitable walking location nearby.
 If pollution levels are extremely high in your city, consider looking into getting a handheld pollution monitor to check pollution levels in your home.
 Take steps to improve air quality, like raising plants, investing in an air purifier, and sealing leaky windows or doors.